Chapter V · revised 28 April 2026

 • Every owner has a say in daily operations.

-• Default in most states, so no special language needed.
+• Default in most states; no special language needed.

 Cons

-• Any member can bind the LLC, even without the other members' knowledge.
+• Any member can bind the LLC, even without others' knowledge.

 • Not suitable for LLCs with passive investors.